leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 We will use the this address later.

+Other than generating keypairs, `gnokey` is used to interact with the Gno.Land blockchain via the CLI. `Gnokey` can fetch information about an address, call functions on smart contracts and send state changes (transactions) to the network.
+This will be covered later.

-## Writing & testing in Gno.Land
+## Writing & testing in Gno

 In Gno.Land, smart contracts are called [Realms](https://docs.onbloc.xyz/introduction-to-gnoland/what-is-gnoland/concepts#realm).
 Here are three Gno.Land concepts we need to cover before diving into the actual development of Realms:

-1. Packages vs Realms
+1. Packages vs. Realms
 2. Render functions
 3. Paths

 ### Packages vs. Realms

 Gno.Land code can be divided into two main groups: packages & realms.
 Put simply, packages represent stateless code intended to be reused - libraries.
-Realms, on the other hand, represent smart contracts that can hold arbitrary state and functionality and can be deployed on-chain.
+Realms, on the other hand, represent smart contracts that can hold arbitrary state and functionality.
+Both packages and realms can be uploaded on-chain.

 ### Render functions